 1. Centennial Park

-Centennial Park is a sprawling space in the heart of the city.
-On the southern side of the duck pond, you’ll see a myriad of colours and the floor packed with leaves.
+Centennial Park is a sprawling, green oasis right in the heart of the city.
+On the southern side of the duck pond, you’ll find a beautiful display of colours with the landscape packed with colour.
 You can spot the brilliant Lasiandra tree in abundance along with the bright hues of the Tibouchina.

 2. Royal Botanic Garden

-The RBG is the perfect go-to spot to view blooming flowers all year round.
-But it’s absolutely delightful during autumn with the entire premises drenched in colour.
-Spot a variety of local and international plants here.
+The Royal Botanic Garden is the perfect spot to view blooming flowers all year round.
+But it’s especially wonderful during autumn with the entire garden bathed in rich, vibrant colour.
+Spot a variety of local and international plants here throughout autumn.
+To make your trip even more unforgettable, you can also stay back and take part in one of their popular Ghostly Garden Tours and experience the garden after hours.

 3. Breenhold Gardens

-A Blue Mountains gem that deserves the spotlight if you’re looking for autumn leaves in and around Sydney.
-Breenhold Garden is one of the most picturesque spots in NSW to spot autumn foliage and quite the Instagram sensation as a result.
-With a $15 entry fee, you can spend all day at the garden marvelling at the striking scenery and autumn colours.
+A Blue Mountains gem that never fails to impress if you’re on the hunt for autumn leaves in and around Sydney.
+Breenhold Garden is one of the most picturesque spots in NSW to spot autumn foliage near Sydney.
+For just a small entry fee of $17.50 per adult and $5.00 for children over 5 years old, you can spend all day in the garden marvelling at the striking scenery and autumn colours.

 4. Auburn Botanic Gardens